 You can also click Share Link to create an Internet link to that file on Dropbox, which you can copy and paste into an email or social media publisher.
 This lets your friends see it and download a copy of it.

 Click this button to instantly open the "Dropbox folder" on your computer that the access program created (see section below).

 Click this button to instantly go to the main screen for your Dropbox account on the Dropbox website.

 If your Dropbox account can be upgraded, clicking here will take you to a page on the Dropbox website with information on how to do so.

 When you install the Dropbox program on your Windows computer, it creates a special folder on your computer called "Dropbox" that lets you (for the most part) directly manage the files and folders within your Dropbox account.
 Again, like your "My Documents" folder, you can add files to it, remove them from it, or open files within it.
 Generally, it will show up in your personal system folder, like it does in the screenshot below (you can get to your personal system folder by clicking the Start menu and then clicking your name).
 Notice that it has the Dropbox logo beside it; this is how you know it's your special "Dropbox folder".

 You can also quickly find this folder by using the Open Dropbox Folder button in the Dropbox program, as described in the previous section.
-You can also use the Preferences menu in the Dropbox program to change the location of this folder on your computer (see our Dropbox Settings for Windows article for more information), but you cannot change its name; it will always be called "Dropbox".
+You can also use the Preferences menu in the Dropbox program to change the location of this folder on your computer, but you cannot change its name; it will always be called "Dropbox".